- Organize information

 - Scissors, markers, yarn, pieces of fabric or felt, old wall paper books

-Provide precut tag board people that children can use as "me puppets."
+Step 3: Provide pre-cut tag board people that children can use as "me puppets."
 Invite them to add their own features and clothing to the puppet cutouts, reminding them to think about their hair length and color, as well as eye color, as they do so.
-When finished, ask the children to glue tongue depressors to the backs of their puppets and use them to share with the group one way they were categorized in the category game-"Hi-my name is Chantal-and my family drives a red truck," or "my pet is a 4-year-old dog."
+When finished, ask the children to glue tongue depressors to the backs of their puppets and use them to share with the group one way they were categorized in the category game.
+For example, "Hi, my name is Chantal and my family drives a red truck," or "My pet is a 4-year-old dog."

 Send a note home asking parents to talk with their child about their family.
 What do they have in common with family members?
 Who looks like whom?
 Do they have hobbies or move like other family members?
 Encourage parents to share family stories.